ibm-cloud-docs/assistant/information-security.md

 ## Health Insurance Portability and Accountability Act (HIPAA)
 {: #information-security-hipaa}

 US Health Insurance Portability and Accountability Act (HIPAA) support is available for Enterprise plans that are hosted in the Washington, DC or Dallas locations.
-For more information, see [Enabling EU and HIPAA supported settings](/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported){: external}.
+For more information, see [Enabling HIPAA support for your account](/docs/account?topic=account-enabling-hipaa){: external}.

 Do not add personal health information (PHI) to the training data (entities and intents, including user examples) that you create.
 In particular, be sure to remove any PHI from files that contain real user utterances that you upload to mine for intent or intent user example recommendations.